Ibrahim-sho/js-game-jam-team-6/pseudocode.md

 # Snake game

 ### Actions
+- when page loads, ask user to enter his name (it will be displayed in the top left corner all the time, with the score)
 - create snake 3 units large in the middle of the container
 - create random food 1 unit large
 - move up